24 hours in SINGAPORE

 Eventually, a short walk takes you to the iconic Buddha Tooth Relic Temple, Singapore’s most important Buddhist building on 288 South Bridge Road.

-The vast majority of Singapore’s ethnic population is Chinese, so you definitely should pay Chinatown a visit.
+The vast majority of Singapore’s ethnic population is Chinese, so you definitely should also visit Chinatown.

 Take your time to explore all the little alleys stuffed with shops and restaurants and all sorts of mambo jambo behind the temple.